Stevie Brown: College career

-At Michigan, he was elected captain as a senior.
+At the University of Michigan, he was elected captain as a senior.
 Over the course of his career he had 31 special teams tackles, including 11 as a sophomore when he led the 2007 team.
 As a senior, he led the 2009 Wolverines in tackles with 80.
 He recorded nine tackles in four different conference games (against Indiana - September 26, Michigan State - October 3, Purdue - November 7, Wisconsin - November 14) during the 2009 Big Ten Conference football season.
 He was named the 2009 winner of The Roger Zatkoff Award as the team's best linebacker.